Approver(s):

 Resident students must review the guidelines outlined herein and submit the information requested, including completing the attached ESA Form to the Office of Student Accessibility Services, before bringing an ESA on campus.

-Once the documents are completed and submitted, staff will review the information provided and contact the student about next steps.
+Once the documents are completed and submitted, staff will review the information provided and contact the student about the next steps.

 Emotional Support Animal Documentation